 FIDELITY RUTLAND SQUARE TRUST II

-AGREEMENT, made this 3rd day of June, 2020 among Fidelity Rutland Square Trust II (“Trust”), a Delaware statutory trust, on behalf of Strategic Advisers Growth Fund (the “Fund”), Strategic Advisers LLC (“Adviser”), a Delaware limited liability company, and Principal Global Investors, LLC (“Sub-Adviser”), a Delaware limited liability company.
+AGREEMENT, made this 3rd day of June, 2021 among Fidelity Rutland Square Trust II (“Trust”), a Delaware statutory trust, on behalf of the Strategic Advisers Municipal Bond Fund (the “Fund”), Strategic Advisers LLC (“Adviser”), a Delaware limited liability company, and MacKay Xxxxxxx LLC (“Sub-Adviser”), a Delaware limited liability company.

 WHEREAS, the Trust is registered as an open-end management investment company under the Investment Company Act of 1940, as amended (“1940 Act”);

 WHEREAS, the Adviser and the Sub-Adviser are each registered as an investment adviser under the Investment Advisers Act of 1940, as amended (“Advisers Act”);

 WHEREAS, the Trust has retained the Adviser to render investment advisory services to the Trust, on behalf of the Fund, pursuant to a Management Contract dated June 3, 2021, as may be amended from time to time (“Advisory Agreement”);

 WHEREAS, the Advisory Agreement authorizes the Adviser to delegate to one or more other investment advisers any or all of the Adviser’s duties and obligations under the Advisory Agreement; and